fvall/fvall.github.io/content/flask-dashboard-2.md

 ### Updating our chart

 The last step is to update our chart.
 We already have the skeleton ready, we only need to pass the correct data.
 I am also changing the y-axis to display the values in percentage terms.
-Like this, we can easily compare our ETFs relative performance over time.
+This way we can easily compare our ETFs relative performance over time.

 Our final index.py file looks like this.
 Note I combined all the imports at the top to make it easier to read.